kubernetes/website/docs/getting-started-guides/windows/index.md

 ##### Linux Host Setup

 1. Linux hosts should be setup according to their respective distro documentation and the requirements of the Kubernetes version you will be using.
-2. Configure Linux Master node using steps [here](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md#prepare-the-master)
+2. Configure Linux Master node using steps [here](https://github.com/gkudra-msft/Virtualization-Documentation/blob/live/virtualization/windowscontainers/kubernetes/creating-a-linux-master.md)
 3. [Optional] CNI network plugin installed.

 ##### Windows Host Setup

 1. Windows Server container host running the required Windows Server and Docker versions.
 Follow the setup instructions outlined by this help topic: https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-server.
-2. Build or download kubelet.exe, kube-proxy.exe, and kubectl.exe using instructions found [here](https://github.com/Microsoft/SDN/blob/master/Kubernetes/HOWTO-on-prem.md#building-kubernetes)
+2. Build or download kubelet.exe, kube-proxy.exe, and kubectl.exe using instructions found in [Build](#Build)
 3. Copy Node spec file (config) from Linux master node with X.509 keys
 4. Create the HNS Network, ensure the correct CNI network config, and start kubelet.exe using this script [start-kubelet.ps1](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/start-kubelet.ps1)
 5. Start kube-proxy using this script [start-kubeproxy.ps1](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/start-kubeproxy.ps1)
-6. [Optional] Add static routes on Windows host
+6. [Required for Host-Gateway mode only] Add static routes on Windows host using this script [AddRoutes.ps1](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/AddRoutes.ps1)

 **Windows CNI Config Example**
-Today, Windows CNI plugin is based on wincni.exe code with the following example, configuration file.
+Until the win-l2bridge and win-overlay CNI plugins are available (pending PR in containernetworking/plugins repo), a native Windows CNI plugin is available here [wincni.exe](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/cni/wincni.exe) and uses an l2bridge network on the host (created with the [start-kubelet.ps1](https://github.com/Microsoft/SDN/blob/master/Kubernetes/windows/start-kubelet.ps1) script.
+Below is a [sample configuration file](sample-l2bridge-wincni-config.json).

 Note: this file assumes that a user previous created 'l2bridge' host networks on each Windows node using `<Verb>-HNSNetwork` cmdlets as shown in the `start-kubelet.ps1` and `start-kubeproxy.ps1` scripts linked above